Aaryaman-147/Clinical-Triage-Engine/README.md

 "I’ve had sharp lower back pain for 3 days"

 Output:
-Risk Level: Medium
+Risk Level: Moderate
 Confidence: High

-Possible Conditions:
-- Musculoskeletal strain
-- Nerve irritation
+Clinical Risk Score: 45/100

+Follow-up needed: None

+Identified Risks:
+Musculoskeletal, Renal

 Recommended Actions:
-- Apply heat
-- Monitor symptoms
+- Monitor the pain and any accompanying symptoms
-- Consult a doctor if persistent
+- Stay hydrated and avoid activities that exacerbate the pain
+- Seek medical evaluation if the pain persists beyond a few more days or worsens

 ⚠️ Disclaimer: Not a medical diagnosis